Eugénie, could you introduce yourself please?

 What is your background?

 I was born into the world of horses, not fashion.
 So treading the path between riding stables and Fashion Weeks is quite confusing, but I guess that for me that’s the spice of life.
 I lived in Normandy until I was 17, dedicating my entire life to riding horses and show jumping.
 Then, one day, I felt like seeing the world, so I went off to Paris to study literature and journalism.
 I wanted to work in the equestrian media, but I ended up at Vogue.
 First of all, in the US (this is an anecdote that few people have heard) where I did an internship at the French TV station, Place du Palais Bourbon.
 I loved it.
-And as I wanted more, I applied for a job at Vogue Paris.
+And as I wanted more, I applied for a job at Vogue Paris (now Vogue France).
 I’ve been working there for almost 10 years now.
 How time flies!

 How was your education in “beauty”?